Broadband strategy and implementation | Regulation and policy

 Andrew has extensive experience of working in the UK, and on-site in many other countries around the world, covering Europe, Africa, the Middle East, South America and Australasia.
 Andrew delivers projects which provide a wide range of analyses for his clients, including network modelling, cost modelling, market modelling, stakeholder interviews and primary research, benchmarking, defining regulations, audit, production of expert reports, due diligence, and strategic recommendations.

 Andrew's expertise also includes the areas of postal costing and policy, and he advises regulators on issues associated with postal operators in an increasingly digital world.
-Andrew's postal expertise developed from working closely with Postcomm and now Ofcom on cost transparency, accounting separation and the associated implications.
+Andrew's postal expertise developed from working closely with his clients on issues such as universal service, cost transparency, accounting separation, licensing, and quality of service.

 Andrew holds an M.Eng.
 Honours Degree in Aeronautical Engineering from the University of Bristol, and a Postgraduate Certificate in Management from the University of Bath.